-- ✓ minor adaptations of the work plan (modifications which do not change the nature and use of the planned outputs and investments, minor modifications of deliverables or outputs e.g. change of the output values not exceeding 20% of the initially approved ones); - extension of the project duration for less than 6 months from the end date defined in the ERDF Subsidy Contract.
+- minor adaptations of the work plan (modifications which do not change the nature and use of the planned outputs and investments, minor modifications of deliverables or outputs e.g. change of the output values not exceeding 20% of the initially approved ones); - ✓ reallocation of the funds between budget lines not exceeding the sum of 20% of total eligible costs of the project; - ✓ extension of the project duration for less than 6 months from the end date defined in the ERDF Subsidy Contract.